Link Search Menu Expand Document

 The existence of moral dumbfounding shows that some moral intuitions (and thus some moral judgements) are not consequences of reasoning from known principles.

 The existence of moral dumbfounding does not show that no moral judgements are consequences of reasoning from known principles.
-Indeed, reflection on moral disengagement suggests that this is false.
+Indeed, reflection on moral disengagement suggests that this is false (see Moral Disengagement: The Theory).

 Glossary